 Cultybraggan Camp came last in this week's Four in a Bed.
 Image: Channel 4

-The operators of Cultybraggan Camp have defended the site’s managers after an appearance on Four in a Bed.
+The operators of a Perthshire camp have defended the site’s managers after its appearance on TV show Four in a Bed.

-The former prisoner of war camp appeared on the Channel 4 series, with fellow B&B owners visiting on Wednesday’s episode.
+Cultybraggan Camp, a former prisoner of war camp, appeared on the Channel 4 series this week.

-One couple also found dirty dishes in their hut, refusing to cook their breakfast with the utensils provided.
+One couple also found dirty dishes in their hut, refusing to cook their breakfast with the equipment provided.

 The camp is owned by the village of Comrie and run by the Comrie Development Trust.